 Library.[LibrarySetName].[Component].[Name]- for example, Library.Notification.Slack.Message.

 These naming conventions only apply to variables used for a deployment or runbook run.
 Variables used for configuration file replacement have a specific naming convention to follow.
 The above naming convention makes it easier to distinguish between the two.

 Configuration File Replacement Variables

-One of Octopus Deploy's most used features is the variable scoping.
-And with good reason, having the same process, with only needing a specific value such as a connection string or domain name changed, ensures consistency during the deployment process.
+One of Octopus Deploy’s most used features is environmental variable scoping.
+And with good reason, having the same process, only needing a specific value such as a connection string or domain name changed, ensures consistency during deployment.

 - Database Connection Strings, including username and password

 - Connection details to a secret store

 - Domain names

 There are also variables only Octopus Deploy knows about.
 These include the release version number, environment name, and deployment date.

 For configurations that differ per environment, our recommendation is to use a combination of Octopus Deploy and configuration files stored in source control.
 You’d have three levels of configuration files: